Always nice to be with you and to hear from such a great audience.

 These are virtually a joke.

-So you'd end up with two adults sharing their concerns about America's future their ideas for solving America's future and hopefully both of them would actually grow out of the experience.
+So you'd end up with two adults sharing their concerns about America's future, their ideas for solving America's future, and hopefully both of them would actually grow out of the experience.

-Both of them would actually be a little more complex, a little more knowledgeable a little more creative and positive by the end of that dialogue.
+Both of them would actually be a little more complex, a little more knowledgeable, a little more creative and positive by the end of that dialogue.

-Yep the question is and and that the question doesn't apply to the Rush Limbaugh program audience or for that matter the audience to my show in Detroit but it does apply to an awful lot of people and that is how are you going to get Americans generally speaking to sit there nine times for ninety minutes to watch what should be very very important in people explaining in historic terms and otherwise how they're going to change Washington and change America.
+And that is, how are you going to get Americans, generally speaking, to sit there nine times for 90 minutes to watch what should be very, very important and people explaining in historic terms and otherwise how they're going to change Washington and change America?

 All right.